-Many of us have enjoyed the Regency splendour of shows like Bridgerton with the elaborate tea settings in glorious palaces and stately homes lately.
-Together with popular shows, The Crown, Sanditon, Downtown Abby, or The Queen and Pride Prejudice have given rise to increased interest in many of our everyday objects; tea sets, vintage delicate china cups, saucers, and teapots.
-The humble teapot that was once ubiquitous on every kitchen table for breakfast each morning has been elevated to one of style, elegance, and trend or perhaps it always was?
+Many of us have enjoyed the Regency splendour of shows like Bridgerton with the elaborate tea settings in glorious palaces and stately homes.
+With popular shows like The Crown, Sanditon, Downtown Abbey, The Queen and Pride Prejudice have increased interest in many of our everyday objects; tea sets, vintage delicate china cups, saucers, and teapots.
+The humble teapot that was once ubiquitous on every kitchen table for breakfast each morning has now been elevated to one of style, elegance, and trend or perhaps it always was?

-It is important that everyday things we use repeatably are not only well-designed and functional but also beautiful.
-Placing the emphasis in design on Aesthetics is something I’m passionate about.
-Whether we are decorating a room or an outdoor space, cooking and serving food for guests or choosing items for practical use in the home, if our choices are attractive they will make us feel better, uplift the soul and ultimately make us happier.
-Donald Norman a clinical psychologist and designer states in his book Emotional Design: Why We Love ( or Hate) Everyday Things
+Our everyday objects should be well-designed, functional and beautiful, with an emphasis on aesthetics as a priority.
+Whether we are decorating, cooking or entertaining guests, our choices for practical items in the home should be attractive because they will make us feel better, uplift the soul and ultimately make us happier.
+Donald Norman, a clinical psychologist and designer, states in his book Emotional Design: Why We Love ( or Hate) Everyday Things

 This quote by the famous 19th-century socialist, designer and craftsman Willaim Morris is a gem in this regard and a great maxim to live by.